LauraMarras/Action101/README.md

 ## Citation

-If you use this repository, please cite the following paper:
+If you use this repository, please cite the following paper:\
+Marras, L., Teresi, L., Simonelli, F., Setti, F., Ingenito, A., Handjaras, G., & Ricciardi, E. (2025).
+Neural representation of action features across sensory modalities: a multimodal fMRI study.
+NeuroImage, 121439.

 ---